bolme/sensors3140/README.md

 - Camera position and direction when tags are tracked
 - Press 'q' to quit

 ### Editing the unitfile
-The unit file sets the paths and configuration to start up the apriltag coprocessor.
+The unit file sets the paths and configuration to start up the sensors3140 coprocessor.
 It is a good idea to check the username, paths, etc to make sure the configuration is correct.

 ```
-sudo nano /etc/systemd/system/apriltag.service
+sudo nano /etc/systemd/system/sensors3140.service
 ```

 ### Testing the service